Academy Member Inducted 2020Map & Directions

 - 1973: York University Scholar, Toronto

 The unique background and skillset related to both litigation and alternative dispute resolution summarized above led to an opportunity for Daniel Shapiro to deepen his service beyond Saskatchewan to serve vulnerable Canadians nationally, in the form of class actions arbitrations, references and adjudications.
-His appointment as arbitrator/referee under the national Hepatitis C Class Actions Settlement in turn led to his current role, with which he is most closely identified and associated, as Chief Adjudicator of the Independent Assessment Process (IAP) of the Indian Residential Schools Adjudication Secretariat.
+His appointment as arbitrator/referee under the national Hepatitis C Class Actions Settlement, which in turn led to the leadership role with which he is most closely identified and associated, as Chief Adjudicator of the Independent Assessment Process (IAP) of the Indian Residential Schools Adjudication Secretariat.

-- 2001-present: Mr. Shapiro was appointed by Justice Winkler of the Supreme Court of Ontario as Saskatchewan (and at times Manitoba) Referee/Arbitrator for disputes under the Hepatitis C Class Actions 1998-1990 Settlement Agreement.
+- 2001-present: Mr. Shapiro was appointed by Justice Winkler of the Supreme Court of Ontario as Saskatchewan (and at times Manitoba and Newfoundland) Referee/Arbitrator for disputes under the Hepatitis C Class Actions 1998-1990 Settlement Agreement.

 In the fall of 2003, Mr. Shapiro was appointed in the first group of senior adjudicators under the Alternative Dispute Resolution (ADR) Process, to adjudicate upon claims of physical and sexual abuse brought by former students of Indian Residential Schools.
 The ADR process dealt with approximately 5,000 individual claims before it began to conclude in 2007, with the implementation of the IAP.
 ADR introduced the concept of reconciliation, before that term was in common usage, into the hearing process.
 In this and other important respects, while not in itself the product of class action litigation, the ADR Process was an important precursor to the IAP.

-As of July 31, 2020, a total of $3.233B in payments has been made to satisfy awards and settlements to former students under the IAP.
-The average compensation awarded is $91,500.
-With only 6 cases left to address, the final administrative closure of the Secretariat is planned for March 31, 2021.
+A total of $3.233B in payments were made to satisfy awards and settlements to former students under the IAP.
+The average compensation awarded was $91,500.

 The unique inquisitorial process of the IAP was designed and implemented to provide redress for historic state wrongs, eliminate questioning of former students by lawyers, be claimant-centred and provide a private, safe, culturally-appropriate and respectful setting in which former students could provide their testimony of the most deeply personal and painful experiences in their lives.
 It was implemented in a manner designed to provide opportunities for reconciliation and individual and multi-generational healing.
 Rather than requiring former students to come to larger centres for their hearings, IAP adjudicators went to them – conducting hearings in claimants’ homes, nursing homes, hospitals and correctional facilities, and incorporating Indigenous health supports, ceremony and traditional methods of solemnization of testimony chosen by former students into the hearings.
 Due to the highly sensitive and politically charged nature of the issues surrounding Canada’s role in both creating and then seeking to address the dark chapter of its history that led to the creation and operation of Indian residential schools, and the historic nature of the process, the IAP has attracted an extraordinary level of media attention, both in mainstream media nationally and locally and in Indigenous media, both nationally and extensively in the north.